Non-Human Identity Auditing: Securing the Unseen

 Organizations are increasingly recognizing the importance of NHI auditing.
 Let's explore some examples:

 - Cloud Permissions Management: Companies are using NHI auditing to identify over-permissioned service accounts in cloud environments, reducing potential attack surfaces.
+For example, finding a service account that can manage all cloud resources when it only needs to read specific files.

 - Secrets Management: Auditing tools help detect hardcoded credentials in applications, preventing unauthorized access.
+This is when developers accidentally embed passwords or api keys directly into their code, which is a huge security risk.

 - Compliance: Industries like finance and healthcare leverage NHI audits to meet regulatory requirements and protect sensitive data.
+They need to prove to auditors that their systems are secure, and NHI auditing is a big part of that.

 Case Study: Preventing a Data Breach